The Secrets of Mary Bowser — Praise and Reviews

 "I loved this book and that's a pretty rare thing for me.
 I tend to be rather finicky about my fiction and most of what I do read doesn't thrill me.
 This did.
 The author's research on the period and her skill as a writer come shining through in this well told and emotional story."

-Interviews with Lois are posted on the Author section of this website.
+Interviews with Lois are posted on the Bio section of this website.

 — Barb, Trumansburg, NY